xiaochensun90/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an Assistant Professor of Economics at New Mexico State University.
 My research interests lie in the field of energy and environmental economics and policy.
 I apply economic and econometric models to examine the impacts of a wide range of policies, including building efficiency, air pollution, and electricity markets.
-My recent research investigates barriers to the renewable energy transition in the US, with a focus on the transmission interconnection process and the energy community tax credit provisions in the Inflation Reduction Act (IRA).

 I completed my Ph.D. in Public Policy and Management from Carnegie Mellon University.
 Before my Ph.D., I worked as a research analyst at the Duke University Energy Initiative.
 I hold a B.A. in Environmental Economics from Renmin University of China and an M.S. in Environmental Economics and Policy from Duke University.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/uploads/cv_xs.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.